OctopusDeploy/blog/blog/2024-09/octopus-cloud-architecture/index.md

 Finally, we have a few options in between these 2 extremes.
 For example, a busy Cloud instance will have dedicated resources assigned to its database but more than likely it will share its K8s cluster and storage account with other instances.

-The fact that each Cloud instance has its own database and a file share, allows us to use built-in Azure tools for managing backup and restore processes.
+Each Cloud instance has its own database and a file share, which allows us to use built-in Azure tools for managing backup and restore processes.

 ### Design for gradual rollouts